 July 31-August 1: The NRT professors, students, and program coordinator attended the INFEWS Workshop in Missoula, Montana.

-June 14-18: Student Christopher Fill attended an Acoustic Techniques and Analysis course in Gainesville, Virginia, for his bat detection research.
+June 14-18: Master's student Christopher Fill attended an Acoustic Techniques and Analysis course in Gainesville, Virginia, for his bat detection research.

 June 10-13: Students Conor Barnes, Christopher Fill, Katharine Hogan and Daniel Rico instructed middle school students on topics such as rockets, drones, snakes, alligators, and other wildlife at the Science Education Partnership Award summer camp at the university.